 Why it matters

-In 2016, the unemployment rate in the Chicago metropolitan statistical area (MSA) was 5.8 percent, exceeding the national average of 4.9 percent.
+In 2017, the unemployment rate in the Chicago metropolitan area was 4.9 percent, exceeding the national average of 4.4 percent.
 Although the Chicago region continues to recover from the recession, its unemployment rate -- a key measure of metropolitan economic vitality -- remains higher than peer metros such as Los Angeles, New York, Boston, and Washington, D.C.
 This indicator provides an important signal of the health of metropolitan labor markets and allows for standardized regional and national comparisons over time.

-The unemployment rate in the Chicago MSA tends to mirror national trends.
-The region's unemployment levels briefly dipped below the national average during the economic expansion of 1994-99.
+The unemployment rate in metropolitan Chicago typically mirrors national trends.
+The region’s unemployment levels briefly dipped below the national average during the economic expansion of 1994-99.
 However, regional unemployment has consistently exceeded the national average since 2000.
-In 2016, the Chicago region continued its gradual recovery from the latest recession with slower employment gains than peer metropolitan regions and the nation overall.
+In 2017, the Chicago region continued its gradual recovery from the latest recession with slower employment gains than peer metropolitan regions and the nation overall.

 About the Data